wandb/docs/docs/guides/hosting/iam/restricted-projects.md

 There are four project visibility scopes you can choose from.
 In order of most public to most private, they are:
 * _Open_: Anyone who knows about the project can view it and submit runs or reports.
 * _Public_: Anyone who knows about the project can view it.
 Only your team can submit runs or reports.
 * _Team_: Only all members of the parent team can view the project and submit runs or reports.
-Public sharing is disabled.
+Anyone outside the team can not access the project.
 * _Restricted_: Only invited members from the parent team can view the project and submit runs or reports.

 :::tip